Exclusive Mongolia Rights

 Yes.
 FIFA's Asia media-rights update lists MME as the Mongolia media partner, and MONTSAME reported that the company obtained the exclusive broadcasting rights for the World Cup 2026.

 That means MME is the broadcaster Mongolian viewers should watch first for official World Cup 2026 access.
+What remains open is the last-mile product detail, because one stable MME event page, app page, or named consumer channel guide for the tournament was not visible in the reviewed material.

 The rights position is already public, so this is not a market where viewers need to guess who has the tournament.